akladnig/dotfiles/README.md

 6. Link local documents and desktop folders to iCloud.

+7. Manually install:
+- DXO Labs
+- Photomatix
+- krpano
+- Word
+- Excel

+8. Set up email

-7. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
+9. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`

-8. Restart your computer to finalize the process
+10. Restart your computer to finalize the process

 Your Mac is now ready to use!